-Google’s suite of Office software has been growing and improving vastly over the last few years.
+Google’s suite of Office software has been growing and improving over the last few years.
 We’re at a point now where Google Docs, their browser-based word processor is one of, if not the best ways to write your content.
 Full stop.
 For all of your text editing needs, Google Docs is positioned to be superior to even the old standard, Microsoft Word.

 Google Docs is clean, easy to use, powerful, and versatile.

 All joking aside, Google Docs really is a tremendous boon for writers.

-Let’s be completely clear here—Google Docs is a writing, drafting, and editing tool only.
+Let’s be clear here—Google Docs is a writing, drafting, and editing tool only.
 It is not designed for laying out your book.
-Use InDesign or something similar.
+Use Adobe InDesign, Affinity Publisher, or something similar.
 Anything that can output a PDF ready for printing.

 But that’s not what we’re about today.
 We’re going to talk about writing.
 And why, if you haven’t already, you should consider Google Docs as your writing solution.

 Okay, let’s start with the most basic needs you have.
 Writing.
-Google Docs has the features you’d expect, as well as a deep font library that allows you to add needed fonts.
+Google Docs has the features you’d expect, and a deep font library that allows you to add needed fonts.
 You have the Heading and Style control you’d expect from MS Word, though not quite as much fine-tuning layout control.

 The toolbar should remind you of the MS Word Home ribbon because they’re almost identical.
 Control page size, margins, and paragraph styling are all there.
 You’ve also got justification, fonts, bullets; everything you expect from a word processor.

 There is one key option that Google Docs doesn’t offer: Gutter Margins.
 Keep this in mind while writing.
 You’ll need to adjust the margins to allow for your gutter while laying out your file, which might add a page or two to the overall book size, depending on how long your book is.